Inhalant: Chronic solvent-induced encephalopathy

+Sudden sniffing death syndrome

+Sudden sniffing death syndrome, first described by Millard Bass in 1970, is commonly known as SSDS.

 Solvents have many potential risks in common, including pneumonia, cardiac failure or arrest, and aspiration of vomit.
 The inhaling of some solvents can cause hearing loss, limb spasms, and damage to the central nervous system and brain.
 Serious but potentially reversible effects include liver and kidney damage and blood-oxygen depletion.
 Death from inhalants is generally caused by a very high concentration of fumes.
 Deliberately inhaling solvents from an attached paper or plastic bag or in a closed area greatly increases the chances of suffocation.
 Brain damage is typically seen with chronic long-term use as opposed to short-term exposure.
 Parkinsonism (see: Signs and symptoms of Parkinson's disease) has been associated with huffing.

 Female inhalant users who are pregnant may have adverse effects on the fetus, and the baby may be smaller when it is born and may need additional health care (similar to those seen with alcohol – fetal alcohol syndrome).
 There is some evidence of birth defects and disabilities in babies born to women who sniffed solvents such as gasoline.

-In the short term, death from solvent use occurs most commonly from aspiration of vomit while unconscious or from a combination of respiratory depression and hypoxia, the second cause being especially a risk with heavier-than-air vapors such as butane or gasoline vapor.
-Deaths typically occur from complications related to excessive sedation and vomiting.
-Actual overdose from the drug does occur, however, and inhaled solvent use is statistically more likely to result in life-threatening respiratory depression than intravenous use of opioids such as heroin.
-Most deaths from solvent use could be prevented if individuals were resuscitated quickly when they stopped breathing and their airways cleared if they vomited.
-However, most inhalant use takes place when people inhale solvents by themselves or in groups of people who are intoxicated.
-Certain solvents are more hazardous than others, such as gasoline.

-In contrast, a few inhalants like amyl nitrate and diethyl ether have medical applications and are not toxic in the same sense as solvents, though they can still be dangerous when used recreationally.
-Nitrous oxide is thought to be particularly non-toxic, though heavy long-term use can lead to a variety of serious health problems linked to the destruction of vitamin B12 and folic acid.

-Risks of specific agents

-The hypoxic effect of inhalants can cause damage to many organ systems (particularly the brain, which has a very low tolerance for oxygen deprivation), but there can also be additional toxicity resulting from either the physical properties of the compound itself or additional ingredients present in a product.
-Organochlorine solvents are particularly hazardous; many of these are now restricted in developed countries due to their environmental impact.